Nixon Peabody LLP

 April 20, 2021

-By Nathaniel Cushman, Harry Kelly and Richard Michael Price
+By Nathaniel Cushman and Harry Kelly

 Reversing the CDC’s prior position, the most significant change in the Update is new guidance that federal law may require landlords to make their tenants aware of the Order.
-Specifically, the Update explains that, although the Order itself does not contain a notice requirement, the Fair Debt Collection Practices Act (“FDCPA”) and the Federal Trade Commission Act (“FTCA”) may require landlords or their agents to make their tenants aware of the Order and that, under these statutes, evicting tenants in violation of the CDC, state, or local moratoria or evicting or threatening to evict without apprising a tenant of their legal rights under such moratoria, may violate prohibitions against deceptive and unfair practices.
-The CDC further notes that the Consumer Financial Protection Bureau (the “CFPB”) and the Federal Trade Commission (“FTC”) issued a joint statement in March stating that evicting tenants in violation of the CDC, state, or local moratoria or evicting or threatening to evict tenants without apprising them of their legal rights under such moratoria may violate prohibitions against deceptive and unfair practices, including the FDCPA and the FTCA.
+Specifically, the Update explains that, although the Order itself does not contain a notice requirement, the Fair Debt Collection Practices Act (FDCPA) and the Federal Trade Commission Act (FTCA) may require landlords or their agents to make their tenants aware of the Order and that, under these statutes, evicting tenants in violation of the CDC, state, or local moratoria or evicting or threatening to evict without apprising a tenant of their legal rights under such moratoria, may violate prohibitions against deceptive and unfair practices.
+The CDC further notes that the Consumer Financial Protection Bureau (the CFPB) and the Federal Trade Commission (FTC) issued a joint statement in March stating that evicting tenants in violation of the CDC, state, or local moratoria or evicting or threatening to evict tenants without apprising them of their legal rights under such moratoria may violate prohibitions against deceptive and unfair practices, including the FDCPA and the FTCA.

 Furthermore, just yesterday, the CFPB issued an interim final rule, effective May 3, 2021, that would require “debt collectors” under the FDCPA, to notify tenants of the CDC moratorium or other applicable moratoria.
 Whether someone is a “debt collector” as defined under the FDCPA turns on whether the person or party seeking to collect the debt, or rent, is collecting the debt for a third party.
 There are many permutations of this fact pattern.
 “Debt collectors” include any company that regularly collects debt for another person or entity.
 From the plain language of the interim rule and the FDCPA it would seem a landlord owed rent would not be a debt collector, while an attorney or management company, could be a debt collector and subject to this additional notice requirement.